Respiratory Fit Test FAQs

 What is a respirator fit test?

 A fit test is a test protocol conducted to verify that a respirator is both comfortable and correctly fits the user.
 Fit testing uses a test agent, either qualitatively detected by the wearer’s sense of taste, smell or involuntary cough (irritant smoke) or quantitatively measured by an instrument, to verify the respirator’s fit.
-See questions related to qualitative and quantitative fit testing for more specific information.
+See the questions on qualitative and quantitative fit testing for more specific information.

 Why is fit testing necessary?

-Fit testing each model of respirator the employee is to use in workplace tasks before their use is important to assure the expected level of protection is provided by minimizing the total amount of contaminant leakage into the facepiece.
-The benefits of this testing include better protection for the employee and verification that the employee is wearing a correctly-fitting model and size of respirator.
-Higher than expected exposures to a contaminate may occur if users have poor face seals with the respirator, which can result in excessive leakage.
+Fit testing each respirator model the employee is to use in workplace tasks before use is important to ensure the expected level of protection by minimizing total contaminant leakage into the facepiece.
+The benefits of this testing include better protection for the employee and verification that the employee is wearing a correctly fitting respirator model and size.
+Higher-than-expected exposures to a contaminant may occur if users have poor face seals with the respirator, resulting in excessive leakage.

 How is quantitative fit testing performed?

-In order to do these measurements, a small sampling tube is positioned to sample the air within the facepiece of the respirator and attached to a fit testing instrument able to calculate the percentage of particles leaking into the facepiece.
+To perform these measurements, a small sampling tube is positioned to sample the air within the respirator's facepiece and attached to a fit-testing instrument that calculates the percentage of particles leaking into the facepiece.

-3. A fit testing adaptor is affixed to the respirator and the respirator is attached to a fit testing instrument through a small sampling tube positioned within the facepiece
+- A fit testing adaptor is affixed to the respirator, and the respirator is attached to a fit testing instrument through a small sampling tube positioned within the facepiece

-4. The fit test operator then instructs the wearer to go through a series of prescribed exercises while the attached fit testing instrument measures the ratio of particles both inside and outside of the respirator.
-From this data, a fit factor for the tested wearer is calculated which will determine whether or not the model, brand, and size of the respirator is suitable (passable) to be used regularly by that wearer.
+- The fit test operator then instructs the wearer to perform a series of prescribed exercises while the attached fit-testing instrument measures the ratio of particles inside and outside the respirator.
+From this data, a fit factor for the tested wearer is calculated, which determines whether the model, brand, and size of the respirator are suitable (passable) for regular use by that wearer.

 How often must fit testing be done?